Hariveeraprasad-2006/command-line-arguments-to-count-word/README.md

 ### Step 6:
 Print the number of words.
 ## PROGRAM:
-Program for getting the word count from the contents of a file using command line arguments.

-Programmed by:Arikatla Hari Veera Prasad

-Ref.No.: 212223240014
 ```
+#To write a python program for getting the word count from the contents of a file using command line arguments.
+#Developed by:Arikatla Hari Veera Prasad
+#Register Number:212223240014
 import sys
 count = {}
 total_count = 0